robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

 `--before` and `--after` run their operations at their respective times, so it does a regular reset before flashing then a hard reset after flashing.

 There is also a new `BOOTLOADER` variable, which is the path to where the ESP32 package has the bootloader I wanted to use.

-> TODO: why do we use this...
+This lets you flash the bootloader onto the ESP too.
+It makes sure the latest versio of the bootloader is installed and that its compatible with the compilled firmware.

 The main chunk of this command is information from the [partitions](#arduino-partitions) file, namely the address' of where to put the app and spiffs.